Linearity in the stable isotope measurement world means that the ratio

 the ionization cross section, which is a geometrical relation where the

 molecular velocities play a role.
-The latter are different for different
+The latter are different for

-only a very minor effect on linearity.
+this has only a very minor effect on linearity.

 - 3rd, and probably very important is the fact that the ions initially